-The charge has been calculated by estimating the percentage of our forecast electrification asset costs that vary with traffic levels and dividing this estimate of variable costs by our forecast traffic.
+The charge has been calculated by estimating the percentage of our forecast electrification asset costs that vary with traffic levels and dividing this estimate of variable costs by our forecast for electrified traffic.
 The charge is payable by RUs running electrified vehicles on a pence per electrified vehicle mile basis for passenger operators or £ per electrified KGTM (Thousand Gross Tonne Mile) basis for freight operators.
 There are separate rates for vehicles operating on the DC network (third rail) and vehicles operating on the OLE network.

-The Electrification Asset Usage Charge is set at the start of the control period and then increased annually in line with the Consumer Prices Index.
+The Electrification Asset Usage Charge is set at the start of the control period and then increased annually in line with the Consumer Prices Index (CPI) in accordance with access contracts.